vmware/versatile-data-kit/specs/vep-2420-getting-started-with-my-data/README.md

 It's not clear which properties go in which section.
 In fact some properties can exist in different sections and will have the same result.
 3. There is no validation on the file at run time to make sure all properties exist.
 Ideally the system should throw an error if there are properties in the file which don't actually exist.
 4. There is no IDE assistance.
 Frameworks like spring support autocomplete in their property and yaml files.
+5. Over reliance on using config files instead of users setting the values through python objects.
+Which would provide better error handling, documentation etc...
+It is more common practise when using a library/framework to  use less config file and most object initialization.
+The exception being spring.

 ### Not obvious what properties do
 Below are the properties most jobs need to set.